fieldtrip/website/reference/ft_databrowser.md

- attempt is made to construct one from the sensor definition that is present in the data or specified in the configuration. cfg.layout                  = filename of the layout, see FT_PREPARE_LAYOUT cfg.elec                    = structure with electrode positions, see FT_DATATYPE_SENS cfg.grad                    = structure with gradiometer definition, see FT_DATATYPE_SENS cfg.elecfile                = name of file containing the electrode positions, see FT_READ_SENS cfg.gradfile                = name of file containing the gradiometer definition, see FT_READ_SENS
+ attempt is made to construct one from the sensor definition that is present in the data or specified in the configuration. cfg.layout                  = filename of the layout, see FT_PREPARE_LAYOUT cfg.elec                    = structure with electrode positions or filename, see FT_READ_SENS cfg.grad                    = structure with gradiometer definition or filename, see FT_READ_SENS

  The default font size might be too small or too large, depending on the number of channels.
 You can use the following options to change the size of text inside the